DeclarativeHub/Layoutless/README.md

 ## Layout Patterns

-In order to make UI code more declarative, one has to have a way of abstracting and reusing common layout patterns like sizing of views, laying a view out in a parent or stacking and grouping multiple views together.
+In order to make UI code more declarative, one has to have a way of abstracting and reusing common layout patterns like the sizing of views, laying a view out in a parent or stacking and grouping multiple views together.
 Layoutless makes this possible by providing types that enable you to make such patterns.

 Imagine that we need to build a news article screen where we have an image on top and a text below it representing the article body.
-First we would define our views like:
+First, we would define our views like:

 ```swift
 let imageView = UIImageView()
 let bodyLabel = UILabel()
 ```

 Let us now build our layout.
 A layout is something that defines how individual views are sized, positioned and structured withing a view hierarchy.
-Layoutless can represent layout with the `Layout` type, however we rarely have to work with it because the framework provides extensions methods on UIView and few global functions that can be used to build layouts.
+Layoutless can represent layout with the `Layout` type, however, we rarely have to work with it because the framework provides extensions methods on UIView and few global functions that can be used to build layouts.

 For example, to stack our two views vertically, we can use `stack` function: